Howrah–Azimganj Kavi Guru Express

 It operates as train number 13027 from Howrah Junction to Azimganj Junction and as train number 13028 in the reverse direction, serving the state of West Bengal.

 Coaches

-The 13027 / 13028 Howrah–Azimganj Junction Kavi Guru Express has 3 Second Class Chair Car, 7 Sleeper class, 7 General Unreserved & 2 SLR (Seating cum Luggage Rake) coaches.
+The 13027 / 13028 Howrah–Azimganj Junction Kavi Guru Express has 3 Second Class Chair Car, 7 Sleeper class, 7 General Unreserved and 2 SLR (Seating cum Luggage Rake) coaches.
 It does not carry a pantry car.

 As is customary with most train services in India, coach composition may be amended at the discretion of Indian Railways depending on demand.

 Service

-The 13027 Howrah–Azimganj Junction Kavi Guru Express covers the distance of 278 km in 5 hours 40 mins (49.06 km/hr) & in 6 hours 05 mins as 13028 Azimganj Junction–Howrah Kavi Guru Express (45.70 km/hr).
+The 13027 Howrah–Azimganj Junction Kavi Guru Express covers the distance of 278 km in 5 hours 40 mins (49.06 km/h) and in 6 hours 05 mins as 13028 Azimganj Junction–Howrah Kavi Guru Express (45.70 km/h).

 As the average speed of the train is below 55 km/h, as per Indian Railways rules, its fare does not include a Superfast surcharge.